pyvista/pyvista/docs/user-guide/themes.rst

     dragon.plot(cpos='xy')

-This is identical to plotting the mesh with the following the parameters:
+This is identical to plotting the mesh with the following parameters:

 .. code:: python